sustainable-computing-io/kepler-doc/docs/design/metrics.md

 # Monitoring Container Power Consumption with Kepler

-Kepler Exporter exposes statistics from an application in a Prometheus-friendly format that can be scraped by any database that understands this format, such as `Prometheus`_ and `Sysdig`_.
+Kepler Exporter exposes statistics from an application running in a Kubernetes cluster in a Prometheus-friendly format that can be scraped by any database that understands this format, such as `Prometheus`_ and `Sysdig`_.

 Kepler exports a variety of container metrics to Prometheus, where the main ones are those related